Engineering blog

 Clubhouse design and service will differ across the world.
 For example, North American guests may expect a different service to Japanese guests.
 Make sure to understand your market before you embark on any design.

-Plan your commercial kitchen for the kind of menu you intend on providing.
-This may mean that speed is required for pre and post-game food or snacks, while maintaining a high quality.
+Plan your commercial kitchen for the kind of menu you intend to provide.
+This may mean that speed is required for pre and post-game food or snacks while maintaining a high quality.

 Enable different functions.
-Furthermore, make sure that the maximum floor area in the clubhouse is not cost generating, but revenue earning.
+Furthermore, ensure that the maximum floor area in the clubhouse is not cost-generating but revenue-earning.

 Bring an operator to the design process as early as possible.